PrestaShop/prestashop-specs/Customers-Customers.md

 # SPECIFICATIONS - CUSTOMERS > CUSTOMERS - LIST

-When clicking on a row the user should access the customer's view page.
-This doesn't apply when clicking on green checks and red crosses that enable/disable the corresponding actions.
+###Grid
+_CustomerGridDefinitionFactory.php_
+Default action in the button: Edit
+Other available actions in the menu: View, Delete
+Row action: View

+Row action does not apply to the ID's checkbox column and to columns with enable/disable actions.